JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 the batch id is at the end of the URL in the address bar.
 - http_timeout: `int` in milliseconds - How long to wait for the Brewfather service to answer the request.
 Default 2 seconds.
 - template: `string` - a go [text/template][go-text-template] template extended
 with [sprig][sprig] utilizing the properties below.
-  See the example above where I added a syringe.
-  You can change the icon, put the trend elsewhere, add text, however you like!
-  Make sure your NerdFont has the glyph you want or search for one at nerdfonts.com
 - cache_timeout: `int` in minutes - How long to wait before updating the data from Brewfather.
 Default is 5 minutes.
+- day_icon: `string` - icon or letter to use to indicate days.
+Default is "d".

-You can override the icons for temperature trend as used by template property .TemperatureTrendIcon with:
+You can override the icons for temperature trend as used by template property `.TemperatureTrendIcon` with:

 - doubleup_icon - for increases of more than 4°C, default is ↑↑
 - singleup_icon - increase 2-4°C, default is ↑